heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 - When and why should you use one or the other?
 - Are you able to explain why the `TcpServerSingleThreadExample` does not work as expected?
+- Check the `TcpServerWithConcurrentDataStructuresExample` code example.
+Can you explain why the `AtomicInteger` and `ConcurrentHashMap` are used instead of standard `Integer` and `HashMap`?

 ### Compare your solution with the official one